ledouxm/lol-elo-charts/README.md

         name: nginx-network
 ```

-and, on the container that need to be reachable :
+and, on the container that needs to be reachable :

 ```yaml
 ports: